puzzle/ansible-training/content/en/docs/10/01/_index.en.md

 ### Task 1

-* Install all packages needed to use `ansible-builder` on the controller host.
+* Install all packages needed to use `ansible-builder` on the controller host

 ### Task 2

 * Create a playbook `container.yml` that installs `podman` and pulls the image `quay.io/bitnami/mariadb` on all `db` servers
-* Run this playbook and see how it fails because the collection `containers.podman` is not available in the demo EE `ansible-navigator-demo-ee`.
+* Run this playbook and see how it fails because the collection `containers.podman` is not available in the demo EE `ansible-navigator-demo-ee`
-* In the remainder of this lab, we build our own execution environment containing the collection `containers.podman`.
+* In the remainder of this lab, we build our own execution environment containing the collection `containers.podman`

 ### Task 3